Graham E. Fuller

-Graham E. Fuller (born November 28, 1937) is an American author and political analyst, specializing in Islamist extremism.
+Graham E. Fuller (November 28, 1936 – January 29, 2026) was an American author and political analyst, specializing in Islamic extremism.
 Formerly vice-chair of the National Intelligence Council, he also served as Station Chief in Kabul for the CIA.
 A "think piece" that Fuller wrote for the CIA was identified as instrumental in leading to the Iran–Contra affair.
-As of 2024, Fuller is a member of Veteran Intelligence Professionals for Sanity.
+As of 2024, Fuller was a member of Veteran Intelligence Professionals for Sanity.

 After a career in the United States State Department and CIA lasting 27 years, he joined Rand Corporation as senior political scientist specializing in the Middle East.
 As of 2006, he was affiliated with the Simon Fraser University in Vancouver, British Columbia, as an adjunct professor of history.
 He is the author of a number of books, including The Future of Political Islam.

-Career
+Education and career

 Fuller attended Harvard University, where he earned first a BA and then an MA degree in Russian and Middle Eastern studies.

-State Department

-Fuller joined the State Department of the United States, entering the Foreign Service for assignments in Europe, Asia, and the Middle East.
+Fuller joined the State Department, entering the Foreign Service for assignments in Europe, Asia, and the Middle East.

 CIA

-He served 20 years as an operations officer in the CIA.
+Fuller served 20 years as an operations officer in the CIA.
 Assignments include postings in: Germany, Turkey, Lebanon, Saudi Arabia, North Yemen, Afghanistan, and Hong Kong.
 Fuller was Kabul CIA Station Chief until 1978, when he was brought to CIA headquarters in Washington, where he was appointed National Intelligence Officer for Near East and South Asia in 1982.
 In 1986, the CIA appointed him vice-chairman of the National Intelligence Council.